 Instructions for Authors

-The Journal of the Korean Society of Civil Engineers(KSCE) is an open access journal published by the KSCE.
+The KSCE Journal of Civil and Environmental Engineering Research(KSCE J.CEER) is an open access journal published by the KSCE.

 Submission of Manuscripts

 Manuscripts should be submitted through the online system at kscejournal.or.kr.
 Technical difficulties encountered during the submission process can be solved by contacting the Editorial Office: Korean Society of Civil Engineers, 7th Fl., KSCE Bldg.
 3-16, Jungdae-ro 25-gil, Songpa-gu, Seoul, 138-857, Korea.
 Tel.
 82-2-407-4115 Fax.
 82-2-407-3703 E-mail. firstname.lastname@example.org.

 Manuscripts should be written in Korean or English and prepared in terms of using either Hangul or MS-Word files.
 SI unit system should be used in the manuscript.
 Authors are requested to submit one electronic copy of manuscript including figures, tables and photos without presence of the authors’ names and affiliations.
 Authors are also encouraged to clearly specify the area of the work in the upper right corner of the manuscript.
 Upon submission, authors are requested to pay 60,000KRW for the review of their manuscripts.
 The publication fee of 100,000KRW is charged for papers accepted for publication.
 In case the manuscript exceeds the maximum page length (8 printed pages) specified in the editorial policy, authors are claimed to pay 40,000KRW per exceeding page.

 Editorial and Review Policy

 Maximum number of authors in the submitted manuscript is limited to six people and at least half of the authors should be a member of the KSCE.